-Lately, I have heard a lot of women tell me they have put them self on a clothing buying hiatus.
-As I have come to understand this, this type of a hiatus is the decision to not buy any clothing or clothing related items for a certain period of time.
+Lately, I have heard a lot of women tell me they have put themselves on a clothing buying hiatus.
+As I have come to understand this, this type of hiatus is the decision to not buy any clothing or clothing-related items for a certain period of time.
 The reason for this is because a woman has found they have way more than they need in their closet and want to work with what they have instead of buying more.
 It makes a lot of sense.

 With the end result hopefully to be in a better place with their wardrobe than worse, it’s important that the time used during a clothing buying hiatus be productive.
 If you are on or are thinking about a hiatus for yourself here are some tips.

 How to Look Stylish During a Clothing Buying Hiatus

 This is not punishment

 All women, to some degree, are perfectionists.
 I think being one is just encoded in our DNAs.
 We strive for perfection and seem to get down on ourselves when we don’t reach it.
 It can be a horrible state of mine to live in if it gets too extreme.

 If you have put yourself on a clothing buying hiatus, clearly it’s because you feel like you’ve gone too far in the wrong direction and need to pull back, reassess and make use of what you have.
 While some mistakes might have gotten you into the position, it’s not punishment worthy.

 Punishing yourself puts you in a state of mind that isn’t productive.
 In fact, you should be praising yourself for your efforts to correct what you might have done wrong in the past.
 Look at this time positively and approach this time in this headspace.